alpenzoo/karybu-android/README.md

 karybu-android
 ==============

-Android app for Karybu CMS - native app to manage your website content
+Android app for Karybu CMS - native app to manage your website content.